 Rail services are provided on the scenic 'Tarka Line', linking Barnstaple with the main line at Exeter.
 This is now running at close to capacity and needs further investment and expansion.
 A vital economic link and a cornerstone of North Devons' connectivity with the rest of the UK.

 Another major issue is planning & development.
 Statistics show that many new homes are needed in the area, but there is much disagreement about where they should be built.
 And proposals to erect wind turbines, both in the countryside and off the coast, are also the cause of increasing debate and division.

-North Devon currently has a Conservative MP, but in the past has elected both Conservatives and Liberals.
+Peter Heaton-Jones represented North Devon as MP between 2015 and 2019, standing down at the General Election in December.
+North Devon is the past has elected both Conservatives and Liberals.
 The most famous former MP is ex-Liberal leader Jeremy Thorpe, who in the 1970s faced trial for conspiracy to murder.